EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws configure set endpoint_url https://s3.eidf.ac.uk
 ```

-If you are using the EIDF S3 service from within an EIDF [Confidential Data Workspace](../confidentialdataworkspace/index.md), then add the path to the web proxy certificate bundle:
+If you are using the EIDF S3 Service from within an [EIDF Confidential Data Workspace](../confidentialdataworkspace/index.md), then add the path to the web proxy certificate bundle:

 ```bash
 aws configure set ca_bundle /usr/local/share/ca-certificates/extra/squid_proxyCA.crt